L0rdGabbers/curse-generator/README.md

 ### Features Left to Implement

 * 	As a future enhancement, the contact form will be updated with to send an email to “Beetlejuice Team 's email” and give the user notification information.
-*	There would be dedicated Twitter, youtube, and Facebook handle dedicated to 'FunTime-Quiz'
+*	There would be dedicated Twitter, youtube, and Facebook handle dedicated to 'BeetleJuice'
 *	There should Google map showing the location of Beetlejuce company
 *
 *